 The point of doing this is to notice how changeable, and therefore not factual, beliefs really are.

 It also enables us to consider ‘what might be a better thought?’

+This involves acting out a belief to see if we can prove it to be correct.
+The brain loves to think it has ‘proof’.
 We think of a belief we want to challenge.
 We then think of a few small actions we can take to test if this belief is true.
 Then we write down all the things we assume will happen when we do these actions.
 We carry out those actions and write down what actually happened.
 What was the difference was between the reality and our belief?

 What new beliefs might our actions actually show us?